adhikari-arpan/BECE_Notes/README.md

 Feel free to browse through the relevant semester and subject folders to find the study materials you need.
 Each subject folder contains comprehensive notes, question papers, lab materials, and other helpful resources.

-## 👥 Contribution

-Contributions to this repository are welcome!
-If you have notes, study materials, or resources that could benefit other BCE students, please consider contributing to this repository.

-To contribute:
-1. 🍴 Fork the repository
-2. ➕ Add your materials to the appropriate semester and subject folder
-3. 🔄 Create a pull request

 ## ℹ️ About

 These notes are compiled by Arpan Adhikari, a student at Nepal College of Information Technology (NCIT).
 The materials are designed to follow the Pokhara University curriculum for the Bachelor's in Computer Engineering program.